Lejeune-based Marine battalion deploys to the Pacific

 |0

-This work, Lejeune-based Marine battalion deploys to the Pacific [Image 1 of 3], by SSgt Valerie Eppler, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, Lejeune-based Marine battalion deploys to the Pacific, by LCpl Amaia Unanue, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT